Task Parallel Library : 1 of n

 to care about it).

-s also seem to be more inline with how people think about things, for
+Tasks also seem to be more inline with how people think about things, for

 instance, imagine this scenario "I want to call a web service and have it return

-I would create a Task<List<int>>
+a List<int>", using a TPL Task I would create a Task<List<int>> and get it to

 Using classic threading my code certainly would not be such a simple story,